parthak314/Lab4-Team5/Lab_4.md

 ___

 >Choose among the Team a Repo Master, who is reponsible to create the repo and  make sure that all other team member learn how to do it themselves if needed.
-All member should also learn how to branch, pull, push and commit to the repo.
+All members should also learn how to branch, pull, push and commit to the repo.
 Discuss among yourself an initial structure of the repo and a set of common practices that your Team should follow.

 You can find a very helpful guide on how to set up your repo in Github [here](https://docs.github.com/en/get-started/quickstart/create-a-repo "How to create a repo").

-The Repo Master should now create a repo for the team with the name **TeamXX**, where 'XX" is the team number provided by me in the Teams List.
+The Repo Master should now create a repo for the team with a name that **ends** in the team number, which is provided by me in the Teams List (e.g. `Team21` or `RISC-V-Team5`)

-The Repo Master must then give permission to all team members AND ME, so that every member can access the repo, and I can see what your team is doing.
+The Repo Master must then give permission to all team members AND ME (also the TAs if you want), so that every member can access the repo, and I can see what your team is doing.
 I will be checking on the progress of all teams by the end of next week on Lab 4.

+A starting repo is available in the [`repo`](repo) folder.
+You may copy the files over, or start from scratch.
+If you decide to start from scratch, your repo must be able to run our integration tests from a single script, like the [`doit.sh`](repo/tb/doit.sh) script.

 ___